-If you have grown up listening to the stories about foreign rulers coming to our land and destroying everything, then there is a great possibility that you will like this place and establish a connection between the history books and reality.
+If you have grown up listening to the stories about foreign rulers and the impact they had on our culture and religion, then there is a great possibility that you will like this place and establish a connection between the history books and reality.

 Somnath Beach.
-Somnath Beach is quite an amazing place to relax and unwind your being.
+Somnath Beach is quite an amazing place to relax and unwind yourself.
 It is worth noting that the waters around this place are not exactly recommended for swimming because of high and violent waves.

 Laxminarayan Temple.
 Lord Laxmi Narayan is also known as one of the incarnations of God Vishnu.
 The major highlight of this temple is that it is famous for the 18 pillars on which inscriptions from Bhagwad Gita have been carved out.

 Visit Suraj Mandir.
 Located near the Triveni Ghats, this is actually one of the only Sun temples located here.
-Anyone who is spiritually inclined will be liking the aura of this place.
+Anyone who is spiritually inclined will like the aura of this place.

 If you are someone who is particularly interested in knowing the Indian culture then you should definitely consider visiting Gujarat.
-You won’t be disappointed if what you seek is fun, happiness, good food and lots of good traveling possibilities.
-The Gujarati cuisine is inclusive of Undhiyu, Dhokla, Methi Ka Thepla, etc. And talking about the Gujarati clothing, they are inclusive of Chaniya Choli, Saree.
-For men, clothing options include Kediyu, Dhoti, Kurta, etc.
+You won’t be disappointed if what you seek is fun, happiness, good food, and lots of good travelling possibilities.
+The Gujarati cuisine is inclusive of Undhiyu, Dhokla, Methi Ka Thepla, etc. And talking about the Gujarati clothing, they are inclusive of Chaniya Choli, Saree, etc. For men, clothing options include Kediyu, Dhoti, Kurta, etc.